ml-and-video/RealTimeNeuralStyleBeautify/README.md

 To implement this in a user friendly manner, we have created an application using Tkinter module in Python.
 The user has choice to either select his/her own image by specifying a directory path and then selecting any given style.
 Also, they can select to capture a real time video with their desired style using the same application.
 We also implemented a small web application for the same (https://github.com/raghav275/Neural_Style_Transfer_Website)

-Here is a sneak-peek of the application developed using Tkinter:
+Here is a view of the application developed using Tkinter:
 ![alt text](https://github.com/pip33eed/RealTimeNeuralStyleBeautify/blob/master/ss1.png "Sneak Peak")

 The user has to copy the directory to the path of the image along with it's image name and insert in, and click on submit: